 Why My 4-Cup-a-Day Habit Failed Me: 60 Days of Focus Tracking

 Heads up—this post contains affiliate links.
-If you decide to try something I mention, I earn a commission at no extra cost to you.
-I’ve personally tested these focus tools during my actual 10-hour coding marathons, but keep in mind I’m a dev, not a doctor.
+If you buy through them, I earn a commission at no extra cost to you.
+I’ve personally tested these focus tools during my actual eight-hour coding marathons, but keep in mind I’m a dev, not a doctor.
 I have zero medical training.
-Talk to your own doctor before you start messing with your routine.
+Talk to your own doctor before you start messing with your routine or diet.
+This is just my personal log of what worked for my specific brain.

 The Baseline: 30 Days of Over-Caffeinated Chaos

-For the first 30 days (all of February 2026), I stuck to my 'standard' routine.
-Four cups of medium roast, back-to-back Zoom calls, and a steady diet of context switching.
+For the first 30 days, which covered most of February 2026, I stuck to my 'standard' routine.
+That meant a pot of medium roast, back-to-back Zoom calls, and a steady diet of context switching.
+If you’ve ever tried to write clean logic while your brain is jumping between a CSS bug and a Slack thread about a meeting that could have been an email, you know the struggle.
 I tracked my 'Deep Work' blocks in Notion.
-On a good day, I’d get 45 minutes of flow before the caffeine jitters turned into a full-blown focus crash.
+On a good day, I’d get maybe forty minutes of flow before the caffeine jitters turned into a full-blown focus crash.

 The problem with coffee is the latency.
-You get that 20-minute spike where you feel like a god, followed by three hours of '2 PM Zoom Fog' where you're just nodding at a screen while your brain is effectively offline.
-If you've ever felt that, you might relate to how I tried reclaiming my afternoon brain without more caffeine during this phase.
+You get that twenty-minute spike where you feel like a god, followed by three hours of mid-afternoon fog where you're just nodding at a screen while your brain is effectively offline.
+I spent most of February trying to reduce my brain fatigue through better lighting and ergonomic tweaks, but the core issue was internal.
+My energy levels looked like a heart rate monitor during a sprint—jagged, unsustainable, and prone to flatlining at 3 PM.

 The Pivot: Swapping the Fourth Cup for Brain Support

-But the results over the next 30 days were... weirdly consistent.
+The results over those 30 days were... weirdly consistent.
 Instead of the jagged peaks and valleys of a caffeine cycle, my focus felt more like a steady, low-latency stream.
 I wasn't 'high' on energy; I was just available to work.
 I wasn't fighting my own brain to stay in VS Code.
+I even found that I could get back into flow state fast after a distraction, which is the holy grail for anyone working in a home office that doubles as a laundry room.

 The 60-Day Data Breakdown